Tip: Changing the name of a file in the middle of a debugging session will prevent the debugger from working properly on that file.

 The bottom of the pane shows the lexical variables in the selected stack frame.

 The following screenshot illustrates several aspects of the debugger interface.
-The red circle before the if is a breakpoint, and the green triangle at the end of the (fact (sub1 n)) is where execution is currently paused.
-The expression’s return value is displayed at the left of the button bar, and the value of n is displayed in the stack view pane.
+The red circle in the body of for/sum is a breakpoint, and the green triangle at the end of the (+ i n) is where execution is currently paused.
+The expression’s return value is displayed at the left of the button bar, and the value of i and other variables are displayed in the stack view pane.

 To debug a program that spans several files, make sure that all of the files are open in DrRacket.
 Click the Debug button in the window containing the main program.
 As this program loads additional files that are present in other windows or tabs, message boxes will pop up asking whether or not to include the file in the debugging session.
 Including the file means that it will be possible to set breakpoints, inspect variables, and single-step in that file.